voldemortX/pytorch-auto-drive/README.md

 | lane detection | ERFNet | SAD (*In progress*) |
 | lane detection | ERFNet | PRNet (*In progress*) |

-*You can of course also use other backbones (e.g. ResNet-50) in torchvision by simply calling a different function by using the most recent torchvision implementation*
+*You can of course also use other backbones (e.g. ResNet-50) in TorchVision by simply calling a different function by using the most recent TorchVision implementation*

 ## Semantic segmentation performance: